 So in any case it is evident that God uses numbers to describe men to varying degrees with varying purposes.
 God also uses relative comparisons between people.
 For example, Jesus described Himself as being greater than Solomon (Luke 11:31).
 Jesus said that the greatest love is found in self-sacrificial people (John 15:13).
 (Based on the entirety of the Holy Scriptures, especially verses like 1 Corinthians 3:16-17, this is not encouraging suicide but instead encourages noble acts of faith that could result in death for the Name of Jesus not for personal glory or any other reason).
 Samuel said that there was one better than Saul who was taking over his kingdom (1 Samuel 15:28).
 Jesus said some of us are given much (and thus have higher expectations) (Luke 12:48).
 Jesus describes some as being "poor in spirit" in Matthew 5:3.

 In Daniel 5:11-12 the spirit of a man is connected to the idea of solving difficult problems.
 Daniel was known for being good at solving difficult problems and was rightly placed in a position of high authority.
 In 1 Kings 10:3 Solomon was able to answer all of the questions the Queen of Sheba asked him and the Holy Scriptures state that "nothing was hidden" from Solomon in this context (this is the original meaning of the Ancient Hebrew words used).
 This suggests that the opposite of having intellect is having God hide many things from us.
 It also suggests that intellect as we understand it is the result of direct revelation from God combined with the ability to discern His revelation to us.
-Our ability to discern His revelation to us could be limited by the strength of our flesh i.e. limitations in our brain and/or central nervous system as it interacts with our spirit (Matthew 26:41).
+Our ability to discern His revelation to us could be limited by the strength of our flesh i.e. limitations in our brain and/or central nervous system and heart as it interacts with our spirit (Matthew 26:41).
 In Proverbs 20:29 the young and the old are differentiated from each other.
 In Judges 7:5 people were selected based on their behaviors.
 In 1 Corinthians 12:7-11 various gifts of the spirit are described and identified as coming from one source, but being given according to His will to different individuals for the profit of everyone.
 In Exodus 31:1-11 the ability to make various structures and garments is ascribed to God and His Spirit that He gives to the men who are assigned this specific task.
 In Luke 9:54-55 the original Koine Greek (obtained by looking at the interlinear on biblehub.com) of Jesus' rebuke says, "…you do not know what spirit you are…" suggesting that there are differences in ability based on the spirit that is given to a person.
 Samson said his supernatural strength would leave him making him as weak "…as any other man…" if he had his hair cut (Judges 16:17).
 Zacchaeus was noted for being short in stature compared with the people he was trying to see over (Luke 19:3).
 Humans are described as being worth more than many sparrows in Matthew 10:31.

 More generally, measurements and details are important to God.
 Consider the building of the ark in the story of Noah (Genesis 6:15-16), the ark of the covenant in the days of Moses (Exodus 25:8-40, Exodus 37), the building of Solomon's temple (2 Chronicles 3-4), the making of the temple in the days of Ezekiel (Ezekiel 40-42), the measure of faith given to a man (Romans 12:3), the description and measurements of New Jerusalem in Revelation 21.
 Please note, the measurements given in Revelation 21 may be symbolic and not literal in nature, in contrast to the literal measurements given to the earlier prophets.
 However, these measurements are still given and so they are included here.